 * * *

 Inari’s mother was a large, rotund Greek woman in her fifties who, by the time the seventh decade of the twenty-third century came around, had lived on no less than four different worlds and seen off just as many marriages.
-Inari’s father had been husband number two, a optimistic but clueless fellow Greek and ore prospector on Mars, who one day ran off with a young space pilot after admitting he liked boys more than girls.
-It had been her fourth husband, a sweet Japanese health and safety inspector for the Que Qiao Corporation, who had dragged them both to the Epsilon Eridani system, ten light years from Sol.
-Her late husband, a devout Christian, had left her with a love of religious festivals, a penchant for silk kimonos and enough debt to remove any chance of leaving Taotie soon.
+Inari’s father had been husband number two, an optimistic but clueless fellow Greek and ore prospector on Mars, who one day ran off with a young space pilot after admitting he liked boys more than girls.
+It had been her fourth husband, a sweet Japanese health and safety inspector for the Que Qiao Corporation, who had dragged them both to the Epsilon Eridani system, ten light-years from Sol.
+Her late husband, a devout Christian, had left her with a love of religious festivals, a penchant for silk kimonos and enough debt to destroy any chance of leaving Taotie soon.

 Inari saw Namtar’s face pucker in disgust as he led him inside.
 His mother sat as always slouched on the sofa, watching a comedy holovid on an ancient receiver, the sound turned down low.
 The main living area was crammed with tatty furniture, empty food cartons and discarded clothes.
-The spiky primeval fern dragged from the jungle, adorned with polished tin cans and sparkly bits of food wrappers, was a poor excuse for a Christmas tree but his mother seemed to like it.
+The spiky primeval fern Inari had dragged from the jungle, adorned with polished tin cans and sparkly bits of food wrappers, was a poor excuse for a Christmas tree but his mother seemed to like it.
 Her eyes went wide in panic at the sight of their visitor.